deniskorbakov/laravel-12-frankenphp-docker/documentation/email.md

-# Почта
+# Mail

-Для локального теста используется mailihog
+For local testing, mailihog is used

-При работе уже в боевой среде надо использовать данные от внешнего smpt сервера
+When working in a production environment, you need to use data from an external smpt server

-``localhost:8100 - для локальных писем``
+``localhost:8100 - for local emails``